KaMI-tools-project/KaMi-lib/README.md

 -----
 ### Summary

-1. Compare a reference and a prediction, independently from the Kraken engine
+1. Compare a reference and a prediction, independently of the Kraken engine
 2. Evaluate the prediction of a model generated with the Kraken engine
 3. Use text preprocessing to get different scores
 4. Metrics options
 5. Others
 ----

-### 1. Compare a reference and a prediction, independently from the Kraken engine
+### 1. Compare a reference and a prediction, independently of the Kraken engine

 KaMI-lib allows you to compare two strings or two text files by accessing them with their path.